hpe-storage/scod/docs/docker_volume_plugins/hpe_nimble_storage.md

 docker plugin rm nimble
 ```

+!!! important
-**Note:** If this is the last plugin to reference the Nimble Group and to completely remove the configuration directory, follow the steps as below
+    If this is the last plugin to reference the Nimble Group and to completely remove the configuration directory, follow the steps as below

 ```shell
 docker plugin set nimble PROVIDER_REMOVE=true